Skip to content

 miniupnpc

 miniupnpc may be used for UPnP port mapping.
 It can be downloaded from here.
 UPnP support is compiled in and turned off by default.
-See the cmake options for upnp behavior desired:
+See the cmake options for UPnP behavior desired:

 ENABLE_UPNP Enable UPnP support (miniupnp required, default ON)